SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

     ]
 ```

+The button "Send configuration to device" in the tab "Configuration" triggers a `c8y_DownloadConfigFile` operation.
 When the device receives the operation `c8y_DownloadConfigFile`, the following steps are executed:

 | Step | Action                                                               | Documentation                                                                         |